Klaus E. Krogh

 J. Mark Bertrand

-Chair of the Awards Committee and Editor of Bible Craft, a Quarterly Newsletter
+Chair of the Awards Committee and Editor of Bible Craft Quarterly

 J. Mark Bertrand is a novelist and pastor whose writing on Bible design has helped spark a publishing revolution.
 Mark is the author of Rethinking Worldview: Learning to Think, Live, and Speak in This World (Crossway, 2007), as well as the novels Back on Murder, Pattern of Wounds, and Nothing to Hide — described as a “series worth getting attached to” (Christianity Today) by “a major crime fiction talent” (Weekly Standard) in the vein of Michael Connelly, Ian Rankin, and Henning Mankell.

 Mark has a BA in English literature from Union University, an MFA in creative writing from the University of Houston, and an MDiv from Heidelberg Theological Seminary.
 Through his influential Bible Design Blog, Mark has championed a new generation of readable Bibles.
 His work was featured in the November 2021 issue of FaithLife’s Bible Study Magazine.
 Since 2017, Mark has been an ordained teaching elder in the Presbyterian Church in America.
 He and his wife, Laurie, life in Sioux Falls, South Dakota.

 Jeffrey Kloha manages the Museum of the Bible Education, Scholars Initiative, Exhibits, Curatorial, and Collections departments and is responsible for executing those departments’ strategic plans.